ruggeri/nedreduce/README.md

 users call to use the library.

 The `mapreduce/types` package contains some types that will be useful for the user.
-The first is `JobConfiguration`: this is how the user specifies the input files, how many reducers to use, the mapping and reducing functions to run.
+The first is `types.JobConfiguration`: this is how the user specifies the input files, how many reducers to use, the mapping and reducing functions to run.